EugeneN/cafe/README.md

 Cafe is a build tool for client-side applications aiming to be language/module system/architecture agnostic and flexible.
 Tries hard to be modular and extensible by itself too.

-Current version (cafe4) is a prototype and is written in Coffeescript in functional and asyncronous way (mostly functional and mostly asyncronous :-).
+Current version (cafe4) is a prototype and is written in Coffeescript in functional and asynchronous way (mostly functional and mostly asynchronous :-).

 #Installation